genderdoog/doppelganger/README.md

 - **Linux:** `xdg-open index.html`

 ## Contributing
-If you are able to somehow decipher my work and have the skills, contributions are welcome!
+If you are able to somehow decipher my work and GPT-4o's work and have the skills, contributions are welcome!

 1. Fork the repository and create a new branch for your changes.
 2. Submit a pull request with a clear description of your changes.